Note: Any GP or Nurse Practitioner (NP) can prescribe cannabis Australia wide. We recommend starting with your GP or NP.

-In this article, we cover nine cannabis clinics.
+In this article, we explain what cannabis clinics are and discuss some of the things you should consider when picking a prescriber or clinic.
 There’s a lot of information so the article is set up to allow you to navigate to sections or clinics that are important to you.
-We’ve also added tables and charts to help you compare the clinics more easily.
 Here is an overview of what we’ll cover:

 - Why use a cannabis clinic?

 Cannabis clinics are (mostly) independent clinics run by doctors who specialise in assessing medical conditions and then prescribe medical cannabis as a treatment for your diagnosed conditions.
 Doctors and nurses at cannabis clinics spend most of their time prescribing medical cannabis to patients.
 So, these healthcare professionals are often quite knowledgable about cannabis.

 We’d also like to blur the lines of cannabis clinics and clinics that have doctors who prescribe cannabis.
 Many of these clinics that prescribe cannabis are either specialists (ie pain specialists) or will be much more attuned to holistic treatment, rather than just prescribing cannabis.
 And, we believe this is the best approach for healthcare.

 The good news is that both many independent doctors are beginning to gain specialist knowledge in medical cannabis.